 – the Dalai Lama

-In other words, it’s up to women to step up and claim their power to create the change that’s needed.
+In other words, it’s up to women to step up and claim their power, thereby bringing more feminine qualities into business leadership.

 “With all this female empowerment, what’s happening to the men?”